Compound Interest Definition, Formula, and Calculation

 In other words, a simple and same interest rate is given only on the principal amount for a specified period.

 On the other hand, a compound interest rate pays you interest on the principal amount plus the interest earned in the previous period.
 For example, you have invested an initial amount of£ 20,000 into a financially stable business that pays you dividends at a rate of 5% annually.
-However, if you reinvest the dividend into that firm instead of withdrawing that earned dividend, it means you’re compounding your returns and multiplying your investment. if you continue this method for many years, you can accelerate the pace of increasing and accumulating your wealth.

 Why Compound Interest Rate is Important?

 A compound interest rate is crucial to accumulate and increase your money and wealth over years at a fast track.
 On the other hand, it helps beat the inflation rates plus increases your financial assets.
-In other words, compounding interest increases the value and the amount of your money.
-Similarly, this accumulating interest helps you get rich if you keep patience and get into long-term investments.

 Which Factors Affect the Compound Interest Rate?

 Let’s now discuss the most important factors.
 There are three factors affecting the compounding interest rate.
-If you use these factors and calculate your interest rate based on them, you will definitely get the maximum benefit out of your financial planning.
-Moreover, you can earn the highest possible profits and returns on your investments ultimately.
+If you use these factors and calculate your interest rate based on them, you will get the maximum benefit out of your financial planning.

 1- Principal amount

-The principal amount is the initial amount you deposit, lend, or invest.
+The principal amount is the initial amount you deposit, lend or invest.
 The higher the principal amounts, the higher the percentage earned.

 2- Interest rate